ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

 Create energy dispersion cube (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In case energy dispersion wants to be used in the analysis, the tool :ref:`ctedispcube` computes the energy migration response for the given observations.
-Analogous to the PSF cube, the Edisp cube is stored in a four-dimensional map.
+In case energy dispersion should be considered used in the analysis, the tool :ref:`ctedispcube` computes the energy migration response for the given observations.
+Analoguous to the PSF cube, the energy dispersion cube is stored in a four-dimensional map.
 In each bin of the cube, the migration value ``E_reco/E_true`` is stored.
 The granularity of the migration histogram can be steered via the hidden parameter ``migrabins`` (default: 100).
 In addition, the maximum migration value can be set via the hidden parameter ``migramax`` (default: 2.0).
-Similar to the PSF cube, the edispcube FITS file can become quite large.
+Similar to the PSF cube, the energy dispersion cube FITS file can become quite large.
 Therefore, since the energy dispersion shouldn't vary too much across the sky region, one could reduce the spatial binning:

 .. code-block:: bash